You are here

 • What’s in it for me to be a member of the advisory committee?

-Following is a sample script for an introductory elevator pitch you can use when speaking to potential advisory committee members.
-Modify it to suit your program area and the person to whom you are speaking.
+Below is a sample script for an introductory elevator pitch you can use when speaking to potential advisory committee members.
+Modify it to suit your program area and the individual you are speaking to.

-As you recruit members, ask for suggestions from other agents, your regional Extension coordinator, partner agencies, and others.
-Once you’ve selected your committee, ask members to complete a profile form that gathers basic information about their current knowledge and skills so that you can ensure that you are putting together a dynamic, strong, and well-rounded committee.
+As you recruit members, seek suggestions from other agents, your regional Extension coordinator, partner agencies, and others.
+Once you’ve selected your committee, ask members to complete a profile form that gathers basic information about their current knowledge and skills.
+This will help you build a dynamic, strong, and well-rounded committee.
 See the end of this publication for an Extension Advisory Committee Member Profile template.

 Orienting Advisory Committee Members

-Orientation and training for new and existing committee members is a must.
-If you have existing committee members, recruit them to assist with the orientation of new members.
+Orientation and training for new and existing committee members are essential.
+If you have existing committee members, recruit them to assist with orienting new members.
 As the Extension agent and facilitator of the committee, it is your responsibility to ensure your committee members understand:

-Meeting frequency often depends on the type and purpose of the committee, since situations relevant to Extension may change rapidly or not for a long time.
-As a good rule of practice, your advisory committee should meet quarterly, but, at a minimum, twice a year—once for a needs assessment and once to report programmatic results.
-Of course, do not call a meeting if one is unnecessary—no new issues to discuss, vote on, etc. That will only serve to frustrate and demotivate your committee members.
+Meeting frequency often depends on the type and purpose of the committee, as Extension-related situations may change rapidly or remain stable for extended periods.
+As a good rule of practice, your advisory committee should meet quarterly, but at a minimum, twice a year—once for a needs assessment and once to report programmatic results.
+Avoid calling unnecessary meetings when there are no new issues to discuss or decisions to make, as this may frustrate and demotivate committee members.

-At the first meeting of your Extension advisory committee, members should each receive a welcome packet that includes:
+At the first meeting of your Extension advisory committee, each member should receive a welcome packet that includes:

-• list of other local Extension personnel and their program assignments;
+• a list of other local Extension personnel and their program assignments

-• job descriptions explaining member responsibilities (including specific roles of officers); and
+• job descriptions outlining member responsibilities (including specific roles of officers)

-• any other relevant information you need them to know.
+• any other relevant information they need to know

-As the agent, you should have well-defined expectations of your advisory committee.
-Keep in mind that your advisory committee members will also have their own expectations as part of their participation.
-If you are not aware of these expectations and do not ensure that these needs are met, your members may not stick around long or may not be fully engaged in the process.
+As the agent, you should have clear expectations of your advisory committee.
+Keep in mind that your advisory committee members will also have their own expectations regarding their participation.
+If you are unaware of these expectations and do not ensure they are met, members may not stay long or may not be fully engaged in the process.
 Members expect to:

 • feel welcomed at committee meetings

-• receive a clear explanation of roles (of members and of the Extension agent)
+• receive a clear explanation of roles (for members and the Extension agent)

-• receive continuous support from the agent until they feel competent in their roles
+• receive ongoing support from the agent until they feel competent in their roles

-• have an active role in solving specific problems
+• have an active role in addressing specific issues

 • actively communicate with the agent and other committee members outside of meeting times